 Primary Indicators that an amendment does not discourage urban sprawl Staff Assessment Sprawl Indicated?
-Criteria Related to Land Use Patterns Promotes, allows or designates for development substantial areas of the jurisdiction to develop as low-intensity, low-density, or single-use development or uses. designate a substantial area of the County to No Promotes, allows or designates urban development in radial, strip, isolated or ribbon patterns generally emanating from existing urban developments.
-0 No Discourages or inhibits infill development or the redevelopment of existing neighborhoods and communities.
-This amendment does not discourage or inhibit No Fails to encourage functional mix of uses.
-This amendment will introduce additional industrial uses in an area with Agricultural Reserve and other Nonresidential FLUs.
-No Results in poor accessibility among linked or related land uses. poor accessibility among related land uses.
+Criteria Related to Land Use Patterns Promotes, allows or designates for development substantial areas of the jurisdiction to develop as low-intensity, low-density, or single-use development or uses.
+No Promotes, allows or designates urban development in radial, strip, isolated or ribbon patterns generally emanating from existing urban developments.
+No Discourages or inhibits infill development or the redevelopment of existing neighborhoods and communities.
+No Fails to encourage functional mix of uses.
+This amendment will introduce additional industrial uses in an area with primarily Agricultural Reserve FLUs.
+No Results in poor accessibility among linked or related land uses.
+The proposed amendment would not result in poor accessibility among related land uses.
 No Results in the loss of significant amounts of functional open space.
-The proposed amendment on this site will not result in the loss of significant amounts of functional open space.
-The site is currently vacant and landlocked between built developments.
-No Criteria related to sites located outside or at th e edge of the Urban Service Area Promotes, allows, or designates significant amounts of urban development to occur in rural areas at substantial distances from existing urban areas while not using undeveloped lands that are available and suitable for development Reserve, a Limited Urban Service Area (LUSA) No Fails to adequately protect and conserve natural resources, such as wetlands, floodplains, native vegetation, environmentally sensitive areas, natural groundwater aquifer recharge areas, lakes, rivers, shorelines, beaches, bays, estuarine systems, and other significant natural systems potential jurisdictional wetland.
-If confirmed, appropriate action will be taken in accordance with state and local regulations.
-The site is not within a Wellfield Protection Area.
-No Fails to adequately protect adjacent agricultural areas and activities, including silviculture, and including active agricultural and silvicultural activities as well as passive agricultural activities and dormant, unique and prime farmlands and soils. and is adjacent to other non-agricultural land uses.
-Adequate buffering and use regulations through the zoning process can address adverse No
+No Criteria related to sites located outside or at the edge of the Urban Service Area Promotes, allows, or designates significant amounts of urban development to occur in rural areas at substantial distances from existing urban areas while not using undeveloped lands that are available and suitable for development Reserve, a Limited Urban Service Area (LUSA) which allows for a mix of urban and rural levels No Fails to adequately protect and conserve natural resources, such as wetlands, floodplains, native vegetation, environmentally sensitive areas, natural groundwater aquifer recharge areas, lakes, rivers, shorelines, beaches, bays, estuarine systems, and other significant natural systems environmentally sensitive areas.
+The site is not No Fails to adequately protect adjacent agricultural areas and activities, including silviculture, and including active agricultural and silvicultural activities as well as passive agricultural activities and dormant, unique and prime farmlands and soils. and shares adjacency to other non-agricultural land uses.
+While an agricultural use exists to the north, adequate buffering and use regulations No

 Primary Indicators that an amendment does not discourage urban sprawl Staff Assessment Sprawl Indicated?
 Fails to provide a clear separation between rural and urban uses.
 The AGR Tier is intended to support and preserve agricultural while allowing low density development and limited commercial development.
 Institutional uses are restricted from locating west of State Road 7.
-The Agricultural Preserve provisions therefore allow for a mix of uses to support the allowed residential, commercial, and other non- residential development.
+The Agricultural Preserve provisions therefore allow for a mix of uses to support the allowed residential, commercial, and other non-residential development.
 No Criteria Related to Public Facilities Fails to maximize use of existing public facilities and services.
-Public facilities and services will be provided and water and wastewater lines are currently located within SR-7 adjacent to the subject property.
+Public facilities and services will be provided and water and wastewater lines are currently stubbed out at the northeast corner of SR-7 and Boynton Beach Boulevard.
 No Fails to maximize use of future public facilities and services.
 The AGR LUSA allows for a mix of urban and rural levels of service.
 Future development east would be expected to utilize public facilities and services.
 The subject site would maximize the use of future public facilities available in the area.
 No Allows for land use patterns or timing which disproportionately increase the cost in time, money and energy, of providing and maintaining facilities and services, including roads, potable water, sanitary sewer, stormwater management, law enforcement, education, health care, fire and emergency response, and general government.
-No e proposed amendment does not meet any of the prawl in the county. indicators of
+The site is within the AGR LUSA, which intends that urban levels of service serve development.
+There are no adverse impacts to public facilities and services as indicated by service providers through department review.
+No Overall Assessment: As demonstrated above, the proposed amendment does not meet any of the indicators of urban sprawl, and would not contribute to urban sprawl in the county.

-Exhibit 9 Ag Reserve Industrial Amendments in Process
+Exhibit 9 Agricultural Reserve Commerce Amendments in Process